QUESTION: I’m a 24 year old guy who wants to get lean and build muscle, but the problem is that I don’t want to build TOO much muscle and get TOO big.

-The weight training guide will walk you through first part of that (or you can feel free to use a proven program from The Best Workout Routines), and the diet guide will walk you through the second part.
+The weight training guide will walk you through first part of that, and the diet guide will walk you through the second part.

 Or, if you would rather have me put every single aspect of your diet and workout together for you in the way that will produce the best results your body is capable of getting, I would highly recommend my Superior Muscle Growth program.

 Step 2: Getting Lean

 Now for the easy part… or at least the part that will take less explaining.

 Leanness is the difference between someone who looks “toned, defined and ripped” and someone who… well… doesn’t.

 And getting lean is solely a matter of losing body fat, thus uncovering the pretty muscle that is hidden underneath it (which is what creates the “tone and definition” you want).